Earl of Essex: Ancestral seat

 At the time of the Capell creation, the Barons Hadham were based at the family seat at Hadham Hall in Little Hadham, Hertfordshire, which was originally purchased in the early 16th century by Sir William Capel, a wealthy draper and Lord Mayor of London.
 In 1627 his descendant Arthur Capell married Elizabeth Morrison, daughter and heir of Sir Charles Morrison of Cassiobury in Watford.
 The turmoil of the Civil War took its toll on the Capell family, and Arthur, a Royalist, was executed in 1649.
 Arthur Capell's eldest son, also called Arthur Capell, inherited both the Hadham and Cassiobury estates.
 After the Restoration, having been created Viscount Malden and 1st Earl of Essex, the younger Capell became an ambitious courtier of Charles II.
 Now one of the wealthiest men in England, he embarked on an ambitious project to redecorate Cassiobury House in the style of the sumptuous state rooms of Windsor Castle, hoping to attract a visit from the King to Cassiobury.
 Although a royal visit was not forthcoming, the 1st Earl's favour for Cassiobury completed the family's move to Watford, and Hadham Hall fell into disuse.
 The Capell family finally sold Hadham in 1900 and it is now a private residence; Cassiobury remained in the family until 1927 when, like many other British country houses in the period between the world wars, it was demolished.

-The influence of the family is marked by the naming of Capel Road and Villiers Road in Oxhey Village, some two miles away from the site of Cassiobury House.
+The influence of the family is marked by the naming of Capel Road, Villiers Road, and the Villiers Arms public house in Oxhey Village, some two miles away from the site of Cassiobury House.